 Drapers Corner

-The post had been out of the ground for some time, but we managed to find ground to reinstate it.
+The waymark post had been out of the ground for some time, but we managed to reinstate it in a slightly better position.

-Nearby we discovered a wonderful cast iron bench which is still in pretty good condition but does need a bit of TLC.
-It was obviously put in many decades ago to give a fantastic view of Crimsworth valley.
-Unfortunately a silver birch tree has grown which will obscure it in the summer.
-Pay a visit now!
+Nearby we discovered a wonderful cast iron bench which, although in reasonable condition, needs a bit of TLC.
+It was obviously put in decades ago to give a fantastic view of the Crimsworth Valley.
+However, best to pay a visit now before the silver birch tree (right in the line of sight) bursts into leaf!

-Encroaching brambles on this popular path (C Way and Pennine Way Loop) were already becoming a nuisance and making the path very narrow.
-Severe haircut was needed.
+Encroaching brambles on this popular path (Calderdale Way and Pennine Way Loop) were already becoming a nuisance and making the path very narrow.
+A severe 'haircut' was needed.

-Having some time to spare we went to the Pennine Way off Edge Lane to cut back some brambles but mainly to deal with some gorse that was making the path very narrow.
+Having some time to spare, we went to the Pennine Way off Edge Lane to cut back some brambles but mainly to deal with the encroaching gorse that was making the path very narrow . . . and a scratchy experience for walkers!

 ![]() |